drake-loch/dm-buddy-2/README.md

 # The furture of this app

-As of now, DM-Buddy v3 only has character generation.
+As of now, DM-Buddy has character & npc generation, with the ability to save and manage data (using local storage)

-In the near future, you will be able to save characters onto your local storage or in a file.
-Further enhancements will be made to support monsters sheets.

 Later, there will be tools for world building, lore keeping, and campaign managment.
 These tools will be interconnected if they wish to be used that way.
 Not all tools from dm-buddy v2 will be implimented.